Takeda Pharmaceutical Company: Divestments

 In May 2019, Takeda sold its Xiidra dry-eye drug business to Novartis for $5.3 billion, $3.4 billion upfront and up-to $1.9 billion in sales milestones.

 In November 2019, Takeda entered an agreement to sell its over-the-counter and prescription drugs businesses in Russia, Georgia, Armenia, Azerbaijan, Belarus, Kazakhstan, and Uzbekistan to Stada Arzneimittel for $660 million.

+In April 2020, the company divested rights to 110 over-the-counter and prescription medicines for DKK 4.6 billion (670 million USD) to Orifarm.
+Through this acquisition, Orifarm also gained control of two production facilities in Łyszkowice, Poland, and Hobro, Denmark.

 In June 2020, Takeda announced that it was divesting 18 over-the-counter and prescription drugs marketed in the Asia-Pacific region to South Korea's Celltrion in a deal worth $278 million.

-Locations

-Takeda operates two primary bases in Japan in Osaka and Tokyo.
-Its United States subsidiary is based in Cambridge, Massachusetts, and all Global Operations outside Japan and the U.K. are based in Opfikon (Zurich), Switzerland.

-The company maintains research and development sites in Japan, the United States, the United Kingdom and Singapore, with manufacturing facilities across the globe.
+Also in 2020, Takeda sold TachoSil to Corza Health, Inc. for €350 million.